Information on how to handle potential emergencies in the CS Department

 In the event of minor emergencies such as water leaks or food spills, the following information may be of use.

 - For medical emergencies, dial 911.
-There are emergency phones in the Brooks stairwells, and public phones in classrooms and conference rooms.
+There are emergency phones in the Brooks stairwells (yellow, press the red button to call for help), and public phones in classrooms and conference rooms.

 - If you are staff and have medical questions and you are on the state health plan, you can reach a nurse via Health Line BlueSM, 24/7 to ask questions.
 Speak with a specially trained nurse anytime by calling 1-877-477-2424.